 9. Remodeling: Existing dwelling units situated in the lakeshore protection zone may be remodeled and maintained in accordance to the following standards:

 a.
 Dwelling units represent concentrations of human activities.
 Such activities are essentially land based with people entering the aquatic environment only for relatively short periods of time for recreational purposes.
-Dwelling units are potentially harmful through: intrusion of nonaquatic land use in an aquatic environment; creation of impervious surfaces; increasing surface storm runoff into the lake, concentrating human activities on the shoreline; obstruction of scenic views and possible sewer leakage.
-No permanent or temporary dwelling units or portions thereof, shall be constructed within the lakeshore protection zone.
+Dwelling units are potentially harmful to the lake due to the following: intrusion of nonaquatic land use in an aquatic environment; creation of impervious surfaces; increasing surface storm runoff into the lake; concentrating human activities on the shoreline; obstruction of scenic views and possible sewer leakage.
+No permanent or temporary dwelling units or portions thereof, can be constructed within the lakeshore protection zone.
 This includes roof overhangs, drip lines, balconies, bay windows, chimneys, decks, etc.

 b.
-Existing dwelling units situated in the lakeshore protection zone may be remodeled and maintained, provided that the building height is limited to twenty five feet (25') as measured from the finished grade nearest the shoreline to the highest point on the building, or the existing height, if the structure exceeds twenty five feet (25') in height.
+Existing dwelling units situated in the lakeshore protection zone may be remodeled and maintained, provided the footprint is not expanded and the building height is limited to twenty five feet (25') as measured from the finished grade nearest the shoreline to the highest point on the building, or is limited to the existing height, if the structure already exceeds twenty five feet (25') in height.

 c.
-Construction materials shall conform with subsection A of this section, and shall be of a nonreflective nature.
-If paint is used, it shall be of earth toned colors.
+Construction materials must conform with subsection A of this section and must be of a nonreflective nature.
+If paint is used, it must be of earth toned colors.

 10. Grandfathered Dock: A dock provides primary recreational access to the lake.
-Any significant reduction in a nonconforming dock's size or length could restrict or impact a property owner's access to the lake and result in an undue hardship.
-Consequently, a nonconforming dock which exceeds allowable constructed surface area due to other grandfathered nonconforming structures existing in the lakeshore protection zone, or exceeds maximum allowable length which existed prior to establishment of lakeshore regulations, may be replaced without a variance if the following conditions are met:
+Consequently, a nonconforming dock which exceeds allowable constructed surface area due to other grandfathered nonconforming structures existing in the lakeshore protection zone, or exceeds maximum allowable length which existed prior to establishment of lakeshore regulations, may be replaced with an approved lakeshore permit if the following conditions are met:

 a.
 The replacement dock does not increase overall length, maximum width, or total constructed surface area of the existing dock.